Chiapas: Tzotzils

-Tzotzil speakers number just slightly less than theTzeltals at 226,000, although those of the ethnicity are probably higher.
+Tzotzil speakers number just slightly less than the Tzeltals at 226,000, although those of the ethnicity are probably higher.
 Tzotzils are found in the highlands or Los Altos and spread out towards the northeast near the border with Tabasco.
 However, Tzotzil communities can be found in almost every municipality of the state.
 They are concentrated in Chamula, Zinacantán, Chenalhó, and Simojovel.
 Their language is closely related to Tzeltal and distantly related to Yucatec Mayan and Lacandon.
 Men dress in short pants tied with a red cotton belt and a shirt that hangs down to their knees.
 They also wear leather huaraches and a hat decorated with ribbons.
 The women wear a red or blue skirt, a short huipil as a blouse, and use a chal or rebozo to carry babies and bundles.
 Tzotzil communities are governed by a katinab who is selected for life by the leaders of each neighborhood.
 The Tzotzils are also known for their continued use of the temazcal for hygiene and medicinal purposes.